-Most pheochromocytomas grow within the adrenal glands.
+Most pheochromocytomas grow within the outer layer (cortex) of the adrenal glands.
 About 10% grow in chromaffin cells outside the adrenal glands.
-Only 5% of pheochromocytomas that grow within the adrenal glands are cancerous, but this percentage is higher for those outside the adrenal glands.
-Pheochromocytomas may occur in men or women at any age, but they are most common in people between the ages of 30 and 60.
+Less than 10% of pheochromocytomas that grow within the adrenal glands are cancerous, but this percentage is higher for those outside the adrenal glands.
+Pheochromocytomas may occur in men or women at any age, but they are most common in people between the ages of 20 and 40.

 Pheochromocytomas may be quite small.
 However, even a small pheochromocytoma can produce large amounts of potent catecholamines.
-Catecholamines are hormones such as adrenaline (epinephrine), norepinephrine, and dopamine, which tend to greatly increase blood pressure, heart rate, and other symptoms usually associated with life-threatening situations.
+Catecholamines are hormones such as adrenaline (epinephrine), norepinephrine, and dopamine, which tend to greatly increase blood pressure and heart rate and cause other symptoms usually associated with life-threatening situations.

 Doctors may not suspect a pheochromocytoma, because almost half of the people have no symptoms other than persistent high blood pressure.
 However, when high blood pressure occurs in a young person, comes and goes, or accompanies other symptoms of pheochromocytoma, doctors may request certain laboratory tests.
 For example, the level of certain catecholamines or products created when these catecholamines are broken down may be measured in blood or urine samples.
 Because of high blood pressure and other symptoms, doctors may prescribe a beta-blocker before knowing that the cause is a pheochromocytoma.
 Beta-blockers can make high blood pressure worse in people with pheochromocytoma.
 This paradoxical reaction often makes the diagnosis of pheochromocytoma clear.

-If the level of catecholamines is high, computed tomography (CT) or magnetic resonance imaging (MRI) can help locate the pheochromocytoma.
-A test using injected radioactive chemicals that tend to accumulate in pheochromocytomas is also useful.
+If the level of catecholamines is high, computed tomography (CT), magnetic resonance imaging (MRI), or another imaging test can help locate the pheochromocytoma.
+A test using injected radioactive chemicals that tend to accumulate in pheochromocytomas can also be useful.
 A scan is then done to see where the radioactive chemicals are.

 If the pheochromocytoma is cancerous and has spread, chemotherapy rarely cures the tumor.
 Newer chemotherapy drugs such as temozolomide and sunitinib seem to help slow the tumor’s growth.
-Treatment with a radioisotope known as metaiodobenzylguanidine (MIBG) that targets the tumor tissue can also be highly effective.
-The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar drug and beta-blockers.
+Treatment with radioisotopes such as metaiodobenzylguanidine (MIBG) or radioactive octreotide that target the tumor tissue can also be highly effective.
+The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar drug, such as doxazosin, and beta-blockers.